Haus Steineck: 1971-1972 School Year

 Dr. Ralph E. Birchard; Associate Professor of Geography; PhD.
 University of Iowa; Fellow of the Oklahoma Academy of Science; director of the European summer program in geography; extensive travels in Europe; two years of university teaching in Ethiopia.

 Dr. Loren K. Campion; Associate Professor of History; Ph.D.
-Indiana University; studied at Ludwig-Maximilian University, Munich; author of "The Restless Mind of the German Military, 1890"; extensive travel in Germany.
+Indiana University; studied at LMU Munich; author of "The Restless Mind of the German Military, 1890"; extensive travel in Germany.

 Mr. Tran Gordley; Professor and assistant dean, School of Art; Chairman of ECU Department of Painting; Master of Fine Arts, University of Oklahoma; participant in numerous art exhibitions; directed European Travel-Study Tour in 1969.

 Dr. Joseph A. Hill; Professor of Business Administration and Chairman of the ECU Department of Business Administration; Ph.D.
 University of Florida; six years of study in Mexico; one year of residence in Germany and extensive travel through Europe; publications on Mexican Mutual Funds and the Manpower Development and Training Act.